-When considering links to harm, a statistically significant relationship was found in Perth and Kinross between alcohol outlet availability and alcohol-related hospitalisation rates and crime rates.
-Specifically, alcohol-related hospitalisation rates in the neighbourhoods with the most alcohol outlets were 3.9 times higher than in neighbourhoods with the least, and crime rates 5 times higher.
+When considering links to harm, a statistically significant relationship was found in South Ayrshire between alcohol outlet availability and alcohol-related deaths, alcohol-related hospitalisations, and crime rates.
+Specifically, alcohol-related deaths in neighbourhoods with the most outlets were 2.1 times higher than in neighbourhoods with the least, hospitalisations 3.9 times higher, and crime rates 7.8 times higher.